Building Interactive Content? Here are 8 ways to Get More Out of the Results Page

 #5 Ask users to recommend the calculator/quiz

 Another way of make people to share your quiz/calculator is to have a ‘Share link’ or a ‘copy link’ button.
-They can use this link to send the calculator/quiz to whoever they want.
+They can use this link to send the calculator/quiz or any other interactive content to whoever they want.
 Since you helped the users and added value, their chances of reciprocating the favor and letting their friends know about your calculator are higher.

 #6 Add company social pages